SlowBubble/video-spreadsheet/README.md

 # Wishlist

-P2:
+P1:
-- May need to increase the load length both ways for smoother loading
+- Increase the load length by 1 second on the left for smoother loading
+- Increase the load length by 5 seconds on the right to extend the audio a little
   - If so, need to include pause in the Plan Action

 P1: